Get the latest prayer requests from persecuted Christians around the world

 August 21, 2015 by Open Doors in Asia

-A Muslim Background Believer (MBB) was brutally stabbed in the head after attending a discipleship class on August 1 with her husband in West Java.
+A A Christian from a Muslim background who comes to Christ.
+(MBB) was brutally stabbed in the head after attending a discipleship class on August 1 with her husband in West Java.
 Listy* died on August 6 due to the severity of her injuries.
 Police said that all evidence points to her step-grandson, helped by his uncle, as the attacker.

 “My grandson was driven by jealousy,” says Marno*, the grieving husband.
 Also a former Muslim, Marno learned about Jesus through his second wife Listy (his first wife had passed away).
 Though he never declared his belief in Jesus openly, the discipleship classes he regularaly attended produced many positive changes in life and behavior.
 His grandson from his first wife noticed the change and grew increasingly unpredictable.
 He stole Listy’s necklace on July 27.
 “I knew what he did, but turned a blind eye.
 Instead, I bought my wife new jewelry,” Marno explained.
 Marno’s reaction upset Riko even more.